Published date: 06/16/2021

 What is a certified payroll report?

-A CPR is an official compliance document that is required on publicly funded projects.
+A Certified Payroll Report is an official compliance document that is required on publicly funded projects.
 It details the worker’s information, type of work performed, wages, benefits, and hours worked.
 On Davis-Bacon projects, the form typically used is federal form WH-347 — or what some people would call a Davis-Bacon certified payroll report.
 It’s worth noting that some states, counties, or cities may have their own prevailing wage requirements and may then have their own CPR format.

 How and where do I submit certified payroll reports?

 Contractors generally submit CPRs to the prime contractor, and the prime then submits to the awarding body overseeing the project.
 The prime contractor and/or awarding body will have individual requirements on how they collect CPRs.
 Some adopt electronic systems that allow contractors to submit certified payroll reports online; others collect them via other methods, like postal mail, email, or hand delivery.